Crabbman6/splunk-blue-team-lab/docs/03-ingesting-linux-logs.md

 # SIEM Log Ingestion: Linux Endpoint

-This project documents the foundational process of ingesting logs from a Linux endpoint into a Splunk SIEM.
+This project documents the end-to-end process of ingesting logs from a Linux endpoint into a Splunk SIEM.
 Centralizing logs is a core function of a **Security Operations Center (SOC)**, enabling analysts to monitor for threats, investigate incidents, and maintain security posture across an environment.

 ---